I Thank God: Composition

 "I Thank God" is composed in the key of D♭ with a tempo of 130 beats per minute and a musical time signature of 4/4.

 Commercial performance

 "I Thank God" debuted at No. 29 on the US Hot Christian Songs, and No. 7 on the Hot Gospel Songs charts dated February 13, 2021, "I Thank God" is the first top ten Hot Gospel Songs entry for both Maverick City Music and Upperroom.

 Music video

-Tribl released the official music video of "I Thank God" featuring Dante Bowe, Maryanne J. George, Aaron Moses, and Chuck Butler leading the song at Upperroom, Dallas, Texas, through their YouTube channel on January 22, 2021.
+Tribl released the official music video of "I Thank God" featuring Dante Bowe and Aaron Mosesleading the song at Upperroom, Dallas, Texas, through their YouTube channel on January 22, 2021.